Keolis Nederland: Operations

 In 2005, Syntus briefly operated a cross border service into Germany from Arnhem to Emmerich.

 From December 2006 until December 2013, Syntus operated the Almelo to Mariënberg rail concession under sub-contract to Connexxion.

 In August 2010, Syntus commenced an eight-year contract to operate services in Overijssel.
 In December 2010, it commenced a 10-year contract to operate services in Gelderland.
 In December 2016, it commenced a seven-year contract to operate services in Utrecht.

 In December 2017, Keolis Nederland has commenced a ten-year contract to operate bus services in Almere.
 In the same month, it has commenced a 15-year contract to operate rail services in the province of Overijssel from Zwolle to Enschede and Zwolle to Kampen.
 These will be operated by 16 Stadler Flirts.

 Branding

 Syntus' corporate identity consisted of the colors yellow, white and blue.
 Every region has its own identity incorporated in the corporate identity.
-The Syntus brand was be retired in 2017 and replaced by the Keolis brand.
+The Syntus brand was retired in 2017 and replaced by the Keolis brand.